tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 In order to have transit changes included to notification only on the first time when they are detected, a unique hash value is calculated on each route change and stored to db`detected-change-history`.
 Notification is composed using data from this table.

+### Holiday dates

+A static list of holiday dates is defined statically in `transit-changes/static-holidays`.
+Operation to import a list of holiday date definitions may be triggered via the admin user on the admin UI.
+Results are stored into database `detection-holidays`.
+Transit change detection will prefer the list retrieved from db and if list is not available, fall back to the static list.

+## Notes for developers

+### How to run

+- Test using unit tests
+- Test by running locally end-to-end:
+  - Create an operator and service
+  - Add an interface for service, enter a valid URL where a package may be downloaded
+  - On admin view trigger downloading of a new transit data package
+  - Run detection
+    - Run locally via REPL: `(detect-new-changes-task (:db ote.main/ote) true [ids])`
+    - Run run via browser admin view > start change detection
+  - Analyze results on transit-detection view and on db tables